-Nearly a year and a half ago, I was diagnosed with cancer.
+Nearly a year and a half ago, in September of 2016, I was diagnosed with cancer.
 Why I sought medical help in the first place is the beginning of a story I’ve wanted to share here, but I felt too exposed to blog about at the time, so I turned to my journal.
 Now, with God’s help – for he’s been with me all the way – I’m going to chronicle what happened, in hopes it may encourage someone.
 In brief, I learned I had thyroid cancer, then lung cancer, and went through multiple surgeries and chemo, and have started radiation.

 Thanks to God – who works in ways that include modern medicine – my latest tests show no evidence of disease.
+Part 1 follows.

 Why I Sought Medical Help

 On July 1, 2016, or thereabouts, I woke up with laryngitis.
 At least that’s what I thought it was.
 As a teenager, I had lost my voice once for a whole week, which scared me, for I loved to sing.
 Every morning, the first thing I did was try to hum, and when I couldn’t, I nearly cried.
 On top of that, I couldn’t eat much because my throat hurt.

 But on this day in July, my throat wasn’t sore or scratchy, I wasn’t sick, but something didn’t feel right.
 It was as if my vocal cords were crowded.
 When I woke up the next morning, my voice was back, higher and weaker.
 Oddly, I didn’t sound like me, yet I assumed whatever was causing the change would clear up in time.

 During the following week, I drove to Idaho by myself to prepare for my mom’s memorial service.
 (My husband had to work and came by plane.)
 Our son read my tribute to my mom not only because I felt I’d be too emotional but also because my voice was so weak.
 As I greeted family and friends afterward the service, everyone said comforting things about my mom, and many asked about my voice.